Cloud Log Management and On-Premise: a feature guide

 Cloud Log Management and Compliance

-A reliable, certified Cloud provider (ISO 27001, SOC 2 Type II) can offer very solid compliance guarantees, often superior to what an SME could implement internally.
+A reliable, certified Cloud provider can offer very solid compliance guarantees, often superior to what an SME could implement internally.

 The key point is the choice of provider: it is essential to verify that data is stored in European datacentres, that the contract includes a DPA (Data Processing Agreement) aligned with GDPR, and that the provider meets any sector-specific requirements (e.g. NIS2 for critical infrastructure).

-Which solution is best suited for an SME?
+Which solution is best suited for your company?

 There is no universal answer, but there are some useful indicators to guide the decision based on your organisation’s characteristics.